jbjonesjr/best-practices/version_control/recommendations.md

 | Microsoft | Visual Source Safe (VSS) | [Prohibited](http://www.va.gov/TRM/ToolPage.asp?tid=5669) | No change |

-* For any VA code currently in "Prohibited" or "Divest" systems, all code must be migrated to Github Enterprise.
+* For any VA code currently in a "Prohibited" or "Divest" system, all code must be migrated to Github Enterprise prior to decomissioning the legacy system.
-* For any VA code in "Approved with Constraints" systems, all VCS functionality must be integrated with Github Enterprise.
+* For any VA code in "Approved with Constraints" systems,  all VCS and code managment functionality must integrate with Github Enterprise.
+Complimentary functionality, such as project management and reporting, may continue in the legacy system.

 ### IBM BlueMix: The Next-Gen Cloud-based DevOps with fully integrated Github Enterprise
 * [IBM BlueMix - Github Entertprise Service](https://developer.ibm.com/bluemix/2016/02/22/github-enterprise-service)